rya-sge/access-denied/_posts/2024-02-14-solidity-interview-question-rareskills.md

 > What is a fee-on-transfer token?

-A "Fee on Transfer" token is a token that  takes a percentage of internal commission upon transfer or trade.
+---A "Fee on Transfer" token is a token that  takes a percentage of internal commission upon transfer or trade.
 In other words, every time the token is transfered, a portion of the transfer amount is taken, e.g. to burn or sent to another address as a fee.

 Reference: [1inch - What is a Fee on Transfer token?](https://help.1inch.io/en/articles/5651059-what-is-a-fee-on-transfer-token)